Phase 1

 Step 1:

-Before you think about visas, finances, or insurance, you must know what and where you want to study.
+Before you think about visas, finances, or health insurance, you must clearly know what and where you want to study.

-If this step is unclear, all later steps become risky or unnecessary.
+If this step is unclear, later preparations may become risky, unnecessary, or incorrect.

 1. Study Program & Degree Level